PhD Admissions Frequently Asked Questions

-Yes, you must submit a complete application, pay the application fee and submit new letters of recommendation and official copies of transcripts.
+Yes, you must submit a complete application, pay the application fee and submit new letters of recommendation and transcripts.

 No. We do not allow deferral of admission.
 Students who are accepted but cannot enroll may reapply for a future year when they are available to begin their studies.